google-a2a/a2a-inspector/README.md

 This repository is organized into two main parts:

 - `./backend/`: Contains the Python FastAPI server that handles WebSocket connections and communication with the A2A agent.
-- `./frontend/`: Contains the TypeScript and CSS source files for the web interface.
+- `./frontend/`: Contains the React and TypeScript source files for the web interface.

 ## Setup and Running the Application